Daniel-Griffiths/gmtk-2018-game-jam/README.md

 This is also the first game I have ever made in Unity.
 As you would expect, the code quality is rushed and not very good.
 But I thought it would be worth uploading for anyone who is curious.

-You can play the game online here: https://danielgriffiths.itch.io/shieldshot
+You can play the game online here: https://danielgriffiths.itch.io/shieldshot (this build is from the time of the game jam)

 ![Gameplay](/screenshot.gif)